 "Everybody recognises ...
-[Nusra] is al-Qaeda, regardless of whether they changed the name," de Mistura said.
+[Nusra] is al-Qaeda, regardless whether they changed the name," de Mistura said.

-Pressed on recent reports in The Guardian newspaper that the United Nations has been too close to the family of Syrian President Bashar al-Assad and to supporters of the Syrian regime, de Mistura passionately defended the UN.
+Pressed on recent reports in the Guardian newspaper that the UN has been too close to the family of Syrian President Bashar al-Assad and to supporters of the Syrian regime, de Mistura passionately defended the UN.

 "Look at this hand, can you see it?
 I've been shaking the hands of many, many unpleasant people in my life," he said.